Set a clear goal. Come up with a plan. Execute. Kind of a standard way to make progress on an issue you want to solve, yeah?

 Without a clear end goal, action on housing risks being uncoordinated, insufficient and counterproductive, which is what we told the province during its most recent consultation on housing affordability.

-This election, BC’s parties need to go beyond half-measures and be clear with voters about what it is they are ultimately trying to achieve on housing, and by what date.
+During the 2020 provincial election election, we asked BC’s parties to go beyond half-measures and be clear with voters about what it is they are ultimately trying to achieve on housing, and by what date.
+While the BC Greens committed to the goal in their platform (👏), the current government has not committed to achieving the goal.
+There's more work to do, but with the help of the Gen Squeeze community we'll keep fighting for an affordable future for BC.

 1 - Including the expanded foreign buyers’ tax and speculation and vacancy tax that act to cool demand from global capital and investor buyers.